 There is a way to calculate the level of portfolio leverage, that will lead to the highest equity growth over time while avoiding ruin (assuming the portfolio statistics accurately describe the future): The Kelly Criterion.** Using the annual excess return and its standard deviation (careful – a normal distribution of returns is assumed), Kelly´s formula calculates the optimal amount of leverage to use for the highest compound growth of our portfolio over time.
 Investing at full Kelly leverage will result in an extremely geared up and volatile portfolio.
 Drawdowns of more than -90% can easily happen (a drawdown has a 10% chance to reach -90% and a 50% chance to reach -50% using full Kelly).
 That is not suitable for real life investing with all its uncertainties.

 But using a fraction of Kelly leverage reduces volatility dramatically, returns less so and it becomes a powerful tool.

-My rule of thumb is to use conservative estimates of my portfolio statistics and then employ one quarter Kelly leverage.
+My rule of thumb is to use conservative estimates of my portfolio statistics and then employ roughly one quarter Kelly leverage.